edgedb/easy-edgedb/README.md

 # Chapter 4 - "What a strange man this Count Dracula is."

 >Jonathan Harker wakes up late and is alone in the castle.
 Dracula appears after nightfall and they talk **through the night**.
-Dracula is making plans to move to London, and Jonathan gives him some advice.
-Dracula tells him not to go into any of the locked rooms, because it could be dangerous.
-Jonathan notices that it's almost morning, and that they talked through the whole night.
+Dracula is making plans to move to London, and Jonathan gives him some advice about buying houses.
+Jonathan tells Dracula that a big house called Carfax would be a good house to buy.
+It's very big and quiet.
+It's close to an asylum for crazy people, but not too close.
+Dracula likes the idea.
+He then tells Jonathan not to go into any of the locked rooms in the castle, because it could be dangerous.
+Jonathan sees that it's almost morning - they talked through the whole night again.
 Dracula suddenly stands up and says he must go, and leaves the room.
 Jonathan thinks about **Mina** back in London, who he is going to marry when he returns.
 He is beginning to feel that there is something wrong with Dracula, and the castle.
-Where are the other people?
+Seriously, where are the other people?

 First let's create Jonathan's girlfriend, Mina Murray.
 But we'll also add a new link to the `Person` type in the schema called `lover`: